aoehmichen/transmart-docker/Readme.md

 # transmart-docker

 The purpose of this repository is to provide a Docker-based installation of TranSMART.
 Since TranSMART consists of multiple services, `docker-compose` is used to build images for the different services and manage the links between them.
 Apache is used to reverse proxy requests to the Tomcat server.
-This branch of the repository contains [Transmart Foundation](http://transmartfoundation.org/) version `16.1`, and the default settings are geared towards deployment on a server.
+This branch of the repository contains [eTRIKS](https://www.etriks.org/) version `3.0`, and the default settings are geared towards deployment on a server.
 If you want to try TranSMART on your local machine, please use the `-local` version of this branch instead.

 ### Usage
 Clone this repository to an easily accessible location on your server.
 There are a few configuration files to be modified before building the images.
 The first is `transmart-app/Config.groovy`.
 Modify the line